Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Consequentially, both investor profiles are searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
 As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help make intervention points more evidant.

-Regardless of any specific values it's apparent that both of our investor profiles are caught in the dilemmea of reconciling the qualitive value with quantitive .
-They have plenty of motivation to move their capital but lack investment vehicals that are appropriatly values driven AND profitable.
+Regardless of any specific values, it's apparent that both of our investor profiles are caught in a dilemmea of reconciling qualitive values with quantitive measures.
+They have plenty of motivation to move their capital but they lack businesses and investment vehicals that are appropriatly values driven AND profitable.

 #### Economic Pathways
  As both profiles lack quality suppliers the investment spill ways become the blue funds necessary to open up these markets.